 You must enter the command after sending the ftexec command via stdin.
-You terminate entry by pressing <END> or CTRL+D.
+You terminate entry by pressing CTRL+Z at the start of a line, followed by Return.

 If you want to execute a command on a remote system, you must furnish the remote system with proof of identity.
 For this purpose, you will need login admission in the syntax valid for the remote system.
 You can specify this transfer admission